sblauth/cashocs/docs/source/demos/optimal_control/doc_iterative_solvers.rst

     	['ksp_atol', 1e-15],
     ]

-As can be seen, we now use a completely different solver, namely MINRES (the minimal residual method) with an ICC (incomplete Cholesky factorization) preconditioner, which has zero levels of fill, i.e., it uses the sparsity pattern of the system matrix.
-Finally, the tolerances for the adjoint solver can also be drastically different from the ones of the state system, as is shown here.
+As can be seen, we now use a completely different solver, namely MINRES (the minimal residual method) with an ICC (incomplete Cholesky factorization) preconditioner with zero levels of fill, i.e., it uses the sparsity pattern of the system matrix.
+Finally, the tolerances for the adjoint solver can also be rather different from the ones of the state system, as is shown here.

 .. hint::